r7-labs/R7.Scripting/README.md

 just by adding `#!/usr/bin/csharp` as first line of source file.
 [More info...](http://www.mono-project.com/docs/tools+libraries/tools/repl/)

-If you need more from your C# scripts (i.e. pass command-line arguments to them, know script source location, run script in a terminal window) - you could run then using *csexec*.
+If you need more from your C# scripts (i.e. pass command-line arguments to them, know script source location, run script in a terminal window) - you could run them using *csexec*.
 Get it here: https://github.com/roman-yagodin/csexec, install, then add `#!/usr/bin/csexec -r:R7.Scripting.dll` as a first line.
 [More info...](https://github.com/roman-yagodin/csexec/blob/master/README.md)

 ## Install library